19lmyers/19lmyers/README.md

 });
 ```

-`var` deserves a shoutout in its own right, it makes reading Java so much nicer!
+`var` deserves a shoutout in its own right, it makes reading Java so much nicer! ~~totally not stolen from Kotlin / JS or anything~~

 ### TODO